-During 2016, the Company established the Azitra Inc 2016 Stock Incentive Plan (the Plan) which provides for the granting of stock options and restricted shares to the Company's employees, officers, directors, advisors and consultants.
-There are 209,943 shares available for granting under the Plan at December 31, 2022 and 2021.
+During 2016, the Company established the Azitra Inc. 2016 Stock Incentive Plan (the Plan) which provides for the granting of stock options and restricted shares to the Company's employees, officers, directors, advisors and consultants.
+There are 209,943 shares available for granting under the Plan at September 30, 2022 and December 31, 2021.
 Options vest over varying time frames.

-During the year ended December 31, 2022 and 2021, the Company granted 0 and 69,800, respectively, stock options to acquire shares of common stock.
+During the nine months ended September 30, 2022 and 2021, the Company granted 0 and 69,800, respectively, stock options to acquire shares of common stock.
 The options vest over varying time frames between two and four years, have a life of ten years and an exercise price of \$12.09.
-During the years ended December 31, 2022 and 2021, the Company recognized stock compensation expense of \$184,465 and \$306,055, respectively, relating to the issuance of service-based stock options.
-At December 31, 2022, there was \$427,784 of unamortized compensation expense that will be amortized over the remaining vesting period.
-At December 31, 2022, there were 13,120 performance-based options outstanding with a fair value of \$109,551.
-During the year ended December 31, 2022, the Company did not recognize any compensation expense for performance-based options.
+During the nine months ended September 30, 2022 and 2021, the Company recognized stock compensation expense of \$155,138 and \$245,897, respectively, relating to the issuance of service-based stock options.
+At September 30, 2022, there was \$501,485 of unamortized compensation expense that will be amortized over the remaining vesting period.
+At September 30, 2022 and 2021, there were 13,120 performance-based options outstanding with a fair value of \$118,132.
+During the nine months ended September 30, 2022 and 2021, the Company did not recognize any compensation expense for performance-based options.
 The Company determined the options qualified as plain vanilla under the provisions of SAB 107 and the simplified method was used to estimate the expected option life.

-To determine the estimated fair value of the options granted during 2021, the Company used the Black-Scholes option pricing model with the following assumptions: Underlying common stock value of \$12.09; Expected term of 7 years; Expected Volatility of 86.0%; Risk Free Interest Rate of 0.66% - 1.26%; and Dividend Yield of 0%.
+To determine the estimated fair value of the options granted during the nine months ended September 30, 2021, the Company used the Black-Scholes option pricing model with the following assumptions: Underlying common stock value of \$12.09; Expected term of 7 years; Expected Volatility of 86.0%; Risk Free Interest Rate of 0.66% to 1.26%; and Dividend Yield of 0%.